Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 - Air transportation forecast demand.
 Forecasted demand strongly affects the number and length of runways and the size of airport terminals, and therefore the physical size of the airport itself.
 Larger aircraft generally require longer runways.
-For example, about 3,300 meters (10,000 feet) are required for the largest commercial planes, such as the A380, to takeoff with a maximum payload and full fuel tanks at sea level.
+For example, about 3,300 meters (10,000 feet) are required for the largest commercial planes, such as the A380, to take off with a maximum payload and full fuel tanks at sea level.

 - Runway configuration.
-About 30 to 60 movements (landings and takeoffs) per hour are possible on a commercial runway depending on the type of plane and weather conditions.
+About 30 to 60 movements (landings and takeoffs) per hour are possible on a commercial runway, depending on the type of plane and weather conditions.
 However, where runways intersect, capacity is significantly reduced.
 Thus, the trend for the largest airports is to have parallel runways permitting simultaneous takeoffs and landings.
 Parallel runway configurations generally demand more space than crossing runways.
 Denver International Airport, for instance, has four north-south runways and two east-west runways, none of which intersect, and which together have a footprint of 3,000 hectares.

 - Altitude.
 At higher altitudes, a longer runway is required to achieve the same lift because the air density is lower.
-Sixty percent of all commercial airports, however, are at an altitude of less than 500 feet (150 meters).
+Sixty percent of all commercial airports, however, are at an altitude of fewer than 500 feet (150 meters).

 - Meteorological conditions.
 Local variations in prevailing winds and visibility must be considered.
-Runways are configured to maximize the probability that aircraft take-off and land into the wind, and to minimize exposure to crosswinds.
+Runways are configured to maximize the probability that aircraft take off and land into the wind and to minimize exposure to crosswinds.
 For instance, at Heathrow Airport, winds are most likely to come out of the east, and so its runways have an east-west configuration.
 Airport sites also vary in their vulnerability to fog and cloud cover.
 Oakland’s less fogbound airport has gained some business, for instance, especially from low-cost carriers, at the expense of San Francisco International.

 - Topography.
 The land upon which runways are built must be flat, with no more than a 1 percent slope.
 Hilly land can be flattened, and swampy landfilled, of course, but at a cost.